hainest/jeans-disk/README.md

 - ChaNGa has no support for stellar winds
 - Blackhole physics is not converted (ChaNGa does not support BHs)
 - Only basic cosmological parameters are converted
+- Assumes all inputs are in single precision